 The show runs from June 11 through June 13, but the fun starts well before then.
 Beginning on Sunday, June 9, some of the biggest video game publishers will hold press conferences to announce news, show videos, and demonstrate how hip they are by dabbing on stage.
 Two big companies are skipping their traditional press conferences this year: EA and Sony.
 Everyone else is back for another year of Video Game Christmas.

 Here’s the schedule (which we’ll update in the days leading up to E3 if anything changes or we learn more).

 Microsoft - Sunday, June 9, 1pm Pacific Time

 The folks behind Xbox have been making fascinating moves with Game Pass and xCloud, but they still have a lot to prove when it comes to first-party games.
 It’s safe to expect Gears 5 and Halo Infinite, but what else does Phil Spencer have hiding under his video game t-shirts?
 With Sony out of the picture, this will be the one remaining place for big third-party gameplay trailers.
-Some safe guesses include Call of Duty: Modern Warfare and Cyberpunk 2077.
+Some safe guesses include Borderlands 3 and Cyberpunk 2077.
 And is it too much to hope for a Rocksteady reveal?

 Bethesda - Sunday, June 9, 5:30pm Pacific Time

 After the disastrous launch of Fallout 76, it’ll be interesting to see how Bethesda handles this one.
 Will they address their online game’s issues?
 Ignore it in favor of Doom Eternal and whatever new announcements they’ve got coming?
 Or just spend the whole time talking about Quake Champions?